joshuadavidthomas/django-bird/ROADMAP.md

 The `$bird` variable in the JavaScript is a potential special identifier that could be used to scope the script to the specific component instance.

-Alternatively, you could potentially separate the styles and scripts into their own files:
+Alternatively, you could potentially separate the styles and scripts into their own files.
+This is similar to how django-components handles CSS and JS assets.

 ```htmldjango
 {# templates/bird/button.html #}